Fleqpe/FleqpeUtils/README.md

 - **BigDouble**: Utilized for handling large numbers, especially in idle or incremental games.
 - **UniTask**: Used for asynchronous operations in Unity, providing a more flexible and efficient approach than traditional coroutines.
+- **DOTween**: Used for handling animations and tweening in Unity, offering a powerful and easy-to-use system for smooth transitions.

 ## Note
 Some utilities are dependent on others.
 Ensure all required dependencies are implemented when integrating multiple systems.